 Measures the percent of long-term residents that needed increased assistance with activities of daily living over time.
 ADL's include activities such as getting dressed and continence.
 Many argue that this is a measure of a resident's well-being.

 Ability to Keep Residents Mobile

-In Big Sky Care Center, 1.15 Hospitalizations per 1,000 resident days
+In Mount Ascension Transitional Care of Cascadia, 0.02 Hospitalizations per 1,000 resident days

 Short-term Care: Rehospitalizations

-This indicates the number of rehospitalizations per 1,000 days of short-term care.
-There is a correlation between keeping patients out of the hospital and a nursing home's quality of short-term rehabilitation.
+This is the number of rehospitalizations per 1,000 days of short-term care.
+There is a correlation between staying out of the hospital and a nursing home's quality of short-term rehabilitation.

 Short-term Care: ER Visits

 In Mount Ascension Transitional Care of Cascadia, 18.36% of Patients

 This tells you the number of times residents are sent to the emergency room per 1,000 days of short-term care.
 There is typically a correlation between having fewer emergency room visits and the quality of short-term care.